bburns/dnd-rules/README.md

 ## Contribute

 To update the rules, you can <a href="https://github.com/bburns/dnd-rules/edit/master/rules/rules.nm">edit the rules directly</a>.
-Please note that I'd like to keep the rules compact, rather than comprehensive, so they can be printed easily.
+I'd like to keep the rules compact so they can be printed easily.
 See below for an explanation of the format.

 To file an issue, see the <a href="https://github.com/bburns/dnd-rules/issues">Issues page</a>.